The role of an Executor

 It is often a good idea to appoint multiple Executors.
 This is particularly helpful where one of your Executors is well versed with the financial and legal side of the administration of your Will, such as contacting banks and paying debts, with the other Executor taking care of the more personal aspects, such as making funeral arrangements and looking after household duties.

 Having multiple Executors also proves advantageous in circumstances where an Executor has passed away after you have made your Will, but prior to its administration.
+It is also advantageous to have multiple Executors in circumstances where one of your Executors is unable or unwilling to take on the role, for whatever reason.

 It is also possible to appoint a professional, such as a lawyer, accountant, financial advisor or trustee company to be your Executor.
 They commonly act as Executors for those people who may not have any relatives or other suitable persons to act as Executor.
+A professional Executor may charge fees for completing the administration of your estate.

 Can an Executor be a Beneficiary?